DPDK/dpdk/doc/guides/mldevs/cnxk.rst

   Path to the firmware binary to be loaded during device configuration.
   The parameter ``fw_path`` can be used by the user to load ML firmware from a custom path.

+  This option is supported only on PCI HW accelerator.

   For example::